New minimum wage in Florida taking effect Jan. 1

 With the new law taking effect, the Department of Economic Opportunity estimates that will bump wages 1.12 percent, to $8.56 per hour, and $5.54 for tipped employees in 2020.

-The increase comes as attorney John Morgan gathered enough signatures to have a $15 minimum wage considered on the 2020 general-election ballot.
+The increase comes after attorney John Morgan gathered enough signatures to have a $15 minimum wage considered on the 2020 general-election ballot.

 Florida has had a minimum wage increase each year since 2017, ranging from five cents to 21 cents this year.